moliver28/research-handbook/content/handbook/support/workflows/data_handling.md

 Instead, consider sharing the troubleshooting data by:
  * Putting the relevant log snippets in an internal note
- * Sharing the information through a GitLab issue
+ * Sharing the information through a GitLab Issue

 If you see RED data being shared in Slack, ask the team member who posted it to remove it.

 ##### GitLab.com (RED)

-During the course of discussion issues, you might have a relevant example screenshot that lists a customer name or a quote from a customer directly that identifies them.
+During the course of discussion Issues, you might have a relevant example screenshot that lists a customer name or a quote from a customer directly that identifies them.
 These are examples of ORANGE data, and GitLab.com is cleared for RED.

-However, posting ORANGE data in a _public_ issue would go against the confidentiality levels for that data, so would be inappropriate.
+However, posting ORANGE data in a _public_ Issue would go against the confidentiality levels for that data, so would be inappropriate.

 Instead, consider sharing the data by:
- * making the issue confidential
+ * making the Issue confidential
  * creating a confidential comment

 If you see internal-only data being shared publicly, you can:
  * edit the comment to remove the data
- * toggle the issue to confidential
+ * toggle the Issue to confidential
  * remind the team member who posted it about data classification and confidentiality levels

 ##### Building an integration between systems